Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

-addiction is just habit, but there's some"-thing" else..;.. is aging an immune response to (sspace)ttime? mental diseases…
+addiction is just habit, but there's some"-thing" else..;.. is aging an immune response to (sspace)ttime? mental diseases… whereeever surface area is; it takes ttime for lungs to whatever

 sandfox.sh only does filesystem sandboxing i want a system, where programs negotiate c̄ me for all resources